 A heavy downpour in the afternoon forced us to take shelter in a little cafe, Raspaderia Barbara.

-The cafe turned out to be a perfect hideout for it was cozy and had friendly staff.
+The cafe turned out to be a perfect hideout for it was cosy and had friendly staff.
 We ordered a jug of Sangria but the staff informed us that it was not available.
 Not wanting to disappoint us, the lady boss went out in the rain to get those ingredients to make our jug of Sangria.
 Thumbs up for the impressive service.
 Despite the rain, we had a good time being a little tipsy after our Sangria.

 The rain subsided before nightfall and our stomachs started to growl.
 Charlie recommended Shambalá, an open-concept restaurant.
 You will see them taking the food out from the refrigerator, then prepare and cook behind the counter.
 I loved the idea as it made me feel personal.
 As though someone invited me home to share his/her kitchen space with me.

-Shang and I shared a plate of Costillitas BBQ (BBQ pork ribs) and Alitas de pollo (Chicken wings).
+Shang and I shared a plate of Costillitas BBQ (BBQ pork ribs) and Alitas de Pollo (Chicken wings).
 They were so tasty!
 The pork ribs were tender and marinated so right and those chicken wings, oh man.
 They were heavenly with special marinated spicy sauce coated on it.
 In fact, they were one of the best I tasted in Colombia!

 We woke up early the next morning to do a 5 km hike to a nearby town, Guane.
-We were advised to go early to avoid the scorching sun by mid morning as most part of the walk will be under the sun with little shelter.
+We were advised to go early to avoid the scorching sun by mid-morning as most part of the walk will be under the sun with little shelter.

 It was an easy and leisure trek as we were walking on flat ground.
 The walk was especially refreshing for me since I am such a typical city girl.
 A city’s bustling traffic, tall buildings, pollutions, and people were replaced with luscious trees, sweet-scented flowers, domestic animals, birds chirping, and fresh air.